-- 45. The substitution analysis will be assessed in accordance with the physical capability of the NTS including that of the recipient NTS Exit Point local infrastructure.
-For example, where physical limits exist on the maximum flows that may be achieved at an NTS Exit Point, no substitution that could take flows above this physical maximum will be allowed. - 46.
+- 46. The substitution analysis will be assessed in accordance with the physical capability of the NTS including that of the recipient NTS Exit Point local infrastructure.
+For example, where physical limits exist on the maximum flows that may be achieved at an NTS Exit Point, no substitution that could take flows above this physical maximum will be allowed. - 47.
 Where an application is received for capacity at an NTS Exit Point that would take the total NTS Exit (Flat) Capacity allocated, to all Users in aggregate, no higher than the quantity of the NTS baseline exit flat capacity at that NTS Exit Point, this application will be satisfied by utilising existing system capability determined after consideration of any accepted reduction requests.
-Capacity substitution and/or funded investment will not be considered as a means to satisfying existing NTS baseline exit flat capacity obligations. - 47.
+Capacity substitution and/or funded investment will not be considered as a means to satisfying existing NTS baseline exit flat capacity obligations. - 48.
 Where an application is received that requires the release of capacity in excess of the NTS baseline exit flat capacity, i.e. NTS obligated incremental exit flat capacity, analysis is undertaken to determine what capacity exchange rate would be required to satisfy the incremental exit flat capacity requirement without the need for investment.
-Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 48.
-Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point to the level of the prevailing NTS baseline exit flat capacity plus any previously released NTS obligated incremental exit flat capacity.
-This shall be repeated for all NTS Exit Points as identified in paragraph 43. - 49.
-Flow will be increased at the least interactive ASEP to maintain a supply / demand balance.
+Capacity substitution will be determined by assessing the flow patterns that can be accommodated by the NTS; i.e. without increasing the risk of capacity constraint management actions being required. - 49.
+Substitution analysis will commence by increasing the flow (in the assessment scenario) at the recipient NTS Exit Point to the level of the prevailing NTS baseline

-&lt;sup>7 This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
+7 This would include NTS Exit Points that have a high degree of interactivity with, and those located downstream of, the recipient NTS Exit Point.
 Hence, in order to ensure a supply / demand match, these points will be determined individually for each recipient NTS Exit Point.